France, Germany raise concerns over EU migrant redistribution plan

 Thousands of people, mostly from war-torn African and Middle Eastern countries, have died trying to cross the Mediterranean this year.

-Southern European states are clamouring for more EU help to deal with migrants, but with anti-immigration parties on the rise amid economic problems and austerity, many states resist taking large numbers of asylum-seekers.
+Southern European states are clamoring for more EU help to deal with migrants, but with anti-immigration parties on the rise amid economic problems and austerity, many states resist taking large numbers of asylum-seekers.

 The European Commission suggested sharing out the 40,000 asylum-seekers among EU member states based on each EU country's population, economy, unemployment and the number of asylum applications received in the past five years.